 All agreed upon and statutorily mandated insurance must be obtained by the supplier prior to commencing work and must be maintained during the entire term of the contract.
 Documentation confirming the contractor's insurance shall be included in the procurement file.

 For cloud service procurements, it is recommended to require Supplier to also provide coverage for Cyber Security Liability Insurance to assist in data loss or security breach, which can result in losses valued in excess of millions of dollars.
 This is a relatively new type of insurance that some Suppliers will not have.
 Often they will say it is included in their Errors and Omissions insurance.
 If that is the case, you should require a higher coverage in the Errors and Omissions requirement and ask them to confirm how their insurance provider will cover incidents of data loss and security breach.
 Get the facts in writing and include applicable language in your contract.
 The typical language to include in your contract requirement for this is: Supplier shall carry Cyber Security Liability insurance coverage in the amount of $5,000,000 per occurrence.
-Once again, the coverage amount can be decreased or increased based on your risk factor and project complexity and data/security sensitivity.
+The coverage amount can be increased based on your risk factor and project complexity and data/security sensitivity.
+The minimum coverage amount required by VITA Security remains at $5,000,000.
+Any reduction must be approved by VITA Security and/or the CIO.